Cucumber Radish Tomato Salad

-This Tomato, Cucumber, and Radish Salad has amazing flavor from fresh ingredients, an interesting yogurt-tahini dressing, and a sprinkle of Sumac!
+This Cucumber Radish Tomato Salad has amazing flavor from fresh ingredients, an interesting yogurt-tahini dressing, and a sprinkle of Sumac!
+And this is a salad recipe that has good memories for me from the early days of my blog!

 - cucumber